libraryofcelsus/Aetherius_AI_Assistant/readme.md

 - **Web Scrape/Search**: Gather information from websites with ease.
 - **File Processor**: Process a variety of file types for insights and knowledge.
 The supported file types are: .epub, .pdf, .txt, .png, .jpg, .jpeg, .mp4, .mkv, .flv, and .av
+- **Photo Analysis**: Aetherius can see photo's you send and complete tasks based on them.

 ------